NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Lassoing Lash.md

 * * *

 You quickly wrap your lash around an opponent and pull them toward you.
-Attempt an Athletics check against the Fortitude DC of a target within your lash's reach.
+Attempt an [[Actions/grapple|grapple]] check against the Fortitude DC of a target within your lash's reach.

 * * *